 The Company received an independent Leads Report, dated February 1, 2012 for the Cooper Block.
-The report was prepared by Gustavson in accordance with National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities ("NI 51-101") and is available on www.sedar.com.
+The report was prepared by Gustavson Associates LLC of Boulder, Colorado ("Gustavson") in accordance with National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities ("NI 51-101") and is available on www.sedar.com.